motis-project/auser/README.md

 The response contains an attribute `auser_id` in the `AUSNachricht` XML node.
 This integer encodes the state of the data consumer after processing the update.
 The `auser_id` should be used as the value for `since` in the next fetch.

-Depending on the fetch frequency updates can get very large.
+Depending on the fetch frequency, updates can get very large.
 The `body_limit` parameter can be used to define a maximum size in Bytes for the response body.
 The default value is 8 MB.